marcianosr/ReactNotes/README.md

 Good:
  `<Kazooie />` compiles to --> `React.createElement(Kazooie);`

+## PropTypes

 ## Serverside Rendering & Universal React Apps
 *to be continued*

-### Thinking of users without JavaScript.
+### Thinking of users without JavaScript
 React is JavaScript.
 If users choose to turn of JavaScript in the browser, they end up seeing a blank page.
 *to be continued*

 ## Glossary

-React:
+- React:
-ReactDOM:
+- ReactDOM:
-VirtualDOM:
+- VirtualDOM:
-JSX:
+- JSX:
-Expression container: `{this.props.children}`
+- Expression container: `{this.props.children}`
-Immutability
+- Immutability:
+- PropTypes: